PracticeAccout/Project-Rock-Paper-Scissors/README.md

     > The event listener should call the `playRound()` function with the user selection every time the button is clicked.
 4. Create a div to display the results using DOM methods.
 5. Show running score.
     > Get the actual score of each player.
 Every time the function `ThisWinner` is called, the variables `computerScore` and `yourScore` update its value.
 Each time the user or the computer wins, 1 point is added.
 6. Show winner once a player reaches 5 points

+## Requirements for third version (refactoring)
+1. Add header to the game
+2. Show result
+3. Add hand-boxes
+ >Each hand show the picked up option
+4. Add buttons